Designing for Sustainability in Manufacturing

 Understanding the Impact of Manufacturing on the Environment

-Globally, manufacturing processes have historically placed a heavy burden on the environment.
-At Nortech, we feel strongly this is an opportunity to inspire innovation and take an unequivocal leadership role with our customers and supplier partners to drive positive disruptive change across the industries we touch and to the benefits of stakeholders, both now and in the future.
+Global manufacturing processes have historically placed a heavy burden on the environment.
+At Nortech, we strongly believe this is an opportunity to inspire innovation and become leaders with our customers and supplier partners.
+Together, we can positively drive disruptive change across the industries we touch and bring benefits to stakeholders, both now and in the future.
 An increasing focus on environmental, social, and corporate governance (ESG) has created added transparency and personal accountability in the market.
-It is more important than ever for manufacturers to implement and practice sustainable design principles.
+It’s more important than ever for manufacturers to implement and practice sustainable design principles.

 The Principles of Sustainable Design in Manufacturing